 This only applies if you are moving into or out of a condominium.
 You will need to submit an application to the condominium’s management office to move, along with a security deposit.
 This deposit will be refunded if no property damage is incurred during the move.
 Check with the condominium management when the application must be submitted.
 The due date for submission varies from a few days to a week before the moving date.

-Condominiums also have certain regulations for moving house.
-Movers can only carry out their work at condominiums during the weekdays from 9 am to 5 pm, and 9 am to 1 pm on Saturdays.
+Condominiums also have certain regulations for moving houses.
+Movers can only carry out their work at condominiums during the weekdays from 9 am to 5 pm, and from 9 am to 1 pm on Saturdays.
 They must also use padding in lifts to prevent damage.

 And by this we mean, are the cupboards completely cleared out?
 Are all your valuables with you?
 Are the switches turned off?
 Are the main power points unplugged?
 Remember to turn off the power and water supply too.

 Empty Your Fridge